 Furthermore, the state of Arizona doesn’t automatically seal all juvenile justice records at 18 years of age.
 Afterward, they may apply to seal a juvenile record.
 This can happen six months after the final discharge of the offense and termination of any assigned probation.

 If a juvenile wants to pursue higher education, junior colleges and universities may not accept them, once they have a spot on their record.
 Also, if they do make their way into college, they may have trouble obtaining financial aid from the state.
 Furthermore, they may face challenges in obtaining employment or rental housing and may face immigration issues.
 In the worst-case scenario, the court remands your child to a juvenile detention facility.
-And, they could potentially come out worse than they went in.
+In that case, they could potentially come out worse than they went in.

 Therefore, it’s critical for your child, who may have made a serious youthful mistake, to have YOU, as the parent, on their side.
 That includes hiring a skilled criminal defense attorney who knows the Arizona juvenile system and will be on your child’s side right along with you.